Customizing Colors

 - Open the Theme tab in your page editor.

-- Scroll to the Colors section.
-You will see all 16 tokens organized into their three groups.
+- Scroll to the Colors section -- you'll see all 16 tokens in their three groups.

-- Click on the color swatch next to any token to open the color picker.
+- Click any color swatch to open the color picker.

-- Color picker -- Use the visual picker to select a hue, then adjust saturation and brightness.
-The picker provides a large color area for precise selection.
+- Color picker -- Select a hue, then adjust saturation and brightness visually.

 - Hex code -- Type a specific hex code (e.g.,